 Color and monochrome (much less ink) versions of the cover page.

-It is anticipated that there will be a total of 7 batches with 70 hymns.
-As of the fifth batch, 60 hymns have been released.
+Initially, it was anticipated that there would be a total of 7 batches with about 70 hymns.
+With the delay of the printed book, the Church now says there will be eight batches total.
+As of the sixth batch, 72 hymns have been released.

 Batch 1 - Hymns 1001-1009 and 1201-1204, 13 hymns, released 30 May 2024